-Climate change leads to increasing frequencies and severity of extreme weather conditions such as increasing rainfall intensities, pluvial, river and coastal flooding, heat stress, etc. The city emergency planning needs to be revised in view of the changing climate.
+The increase in extreme weather conditions such as heavy rainfall and heat stress, means that city emergency planning needs to be revised not only to respond to recent events, but also in view of the changing climate.